Kaiepi/id-sixel/README.md

 ## Notes

-- Bindings match the level of support of those for Python.
+- Bindings should match the level of support of those for Python.
 This implies `sixel_decode_raw` is NYI.
 - In general, bindings are named after a libsixel function stripped of any namespace, with the exception of constructors, which are given a